defoxicator/free_code_camp_python4everybody/README.md

 List of excercises with a _short_ description:
  * Project_01.py
 Nice function which allows for arranging addition and subtraction problems of two numbers in a school-like way
+ * Project_02.py
+Function which takes input of actual hour and time duration and outputs hour after the time has passed with mention of duration in days.
+Optionally day can be inputted and the function will return the day after the time has passed.
  * ex_02_02.py
 The program is asking for name input and then welcomes the user.
  * ex_02_03.py